Rose Elliot: Biography

 At the age of three, she made the connection between fish to eat and the living creatures themselves and decided to become a vegetarian.

 Her grandmother, Grace Cooke, was the founder of the spiritualist group White Eagle Lodge.
-As a member of the family, and vegetarian from the age of three, Rose began cooking vegetarian food at the White Eagle Lodge Retreat Centre "New Lands".
-She enthusiastically rose to the challenge and created new recipes.
+As a member of the family, and vegetarian from the age of three.
+She learned to cook from Margaret Blatch's book Household Non-Flesh Cookery.
+Rose began cooking vegetarian food at the White Eagle Lodge Retreat Centre "New Lands".
+Rose enthusiastically rose to the challenge and created new recipes.
 Her food was so popular that her recipes were much in demand.
 This led to her producing a small booklet for the White Eagle Lodge charity.
 A few publicity copies went out, including to The Times.
 Rave reviews led to orders from bookshops, launching her career as a cookery writer.
 Her books are characterized by a chatty style and anecdotes about her experiments in cookery with her family.

 Inspired by her late mother, Joan Hodgson, Rose became interested in astrology at 13, dedicating her book Life Cycles to her.
 For 5 years she also wrote "a weekly astrological column for British magazines including Woman’s Realm, Here’s Health and She.
 With her husband, Robert, she developed a computer based service "Rose Elliot Horoscopes".
 Rose Elliot was awarded the diploma of the Faculty of Astrological Studies (DFAstrolS) and joined the Astrological Association when she was 19, and in 2005 she became a Fellow of The Association of Professional Astrologers International (APAI).
 Her Life Cycles was completely revised and published by Polair Publishing in November 2008.

-Rose is patron of the Vegetarian Society, VIVA (Vegetarian International Voice for Animals) and The Vegetarian and Vegan Foundation.
-She also supports Compassion In World Farming, and OXFAM for whom she has written three best-selling books to raise funds.
+Rose is patron of the Vegetarian Society, VIVA and The Vegetarian and Vegan Foundation.